Congratulations, Racists

 Revisiting Shane Gillis.

 In an episode of the podcast Perfect Guy Life released earlier this year, co-hosts Sam Hyde and Nick Rochefort, whose short-lived Adult Swim series Million Dollar Extreme Presents: World Peace was canceled in 2016 amidst controversy over its use of racist messages and Nazi imagery, complain about Saturday Night Live.
 “It is the worst show ever, and it is the dream of arguably everybody in this room before it got full toilet,” says Rochefort.
 “Before I had to look at fucking Leslie Jones and fucking Cecily Strong be a fucking maniac.”
 A couple minutes later, he complains about Lorne Michaels’ Israeli citizenship.
 “That dual citizenship with fucking Lorne Michaels fucking bothers me.
-Why is he a dual citizenship of Israel?
+Why is he a dual citizen of Israel?
 What did Lorne Michaels do to get dual citizenship in Israel?”
 Hyde, who in 2017 pledged to donate $5,000 to a legal defense fund for Andrew Anglin, founder of the neo-Nazi website The Daily Stormer, chimes in with a comment that’s bleeped out in the recording: “Fucking [censored].”
 Their guest, comedian Shane Gillis, nods his head.
 “That’s what I thought we were gonna be doing,” he says.
 “That’s more what I was preparing for.”

 Gillis, whose second standup special Beautiful Dogs premiered on Netflix this week, admits later in the episode that he’s intimidated by his hosts.
 “I’m a big fan,” he says.
 “I’ve been watching your shit since, like, when it started.”
 This echoes what he told Hyde in a September 2020 episode of Matt and Shane’s Secret Podcast, which he co-hosts with Matt McCusker.
 “We’re both huge fans, me and Matt have been watching your stuff since day one,” he says, a few minutes after Hyde remarks that he’s “been calming down with the anti-Semitism lately.” (“Nice,” Gillis responds.)
 In the Perfect Guy Life episode, Gillis enjoys a comfortable rapport with Hyde and Rochefort, talking shop about standup and commiserating with Rochefort about their experiences as car salesmen.
 When Rochefort recalls a phone call Hyde received from former KKK leader David Duke sometime in the leadup to the 2016 election, Gillis grins and responds “No, no,” in apparent disbelief.
 Hyde doesn’t remember the call, so Rochefort fills them both in: